badaix/snapcast/doc/configuration.md

 note that you need to have the librespot binary on your machine sampleformat will be set to `44100:16:2`

+TODO: description of the parameters

 ### file

 ```sh
 file:///<path/to/PCM/file>?name=<name>
 ```

+TODO: description of the parameters

 ### process

 ```sh
 process:///<path/to/process>?name=<name>[&dryout_ms=2000][&wd_timeout=0][&log_stderr=false][&params=<process arguments>]
 ```

+TODO: description of the parameters

 ### airplay